-The proposed regulation will not have an adverse impact on any small businesses.
+This final-form rulemaking will not have an adverse impact on any small businesses.

 (25) List any special provisions which have been developed to meet the particular needs of affected groups or persons including, but not limited to, minorities, the elderly, small businesses, and farmers.